ViktorNfa/SpikingNeuralNet_FormationControl/README.md

 - [x] Setup repository, requirements, README and main structure.
 - [x] Program classical formation controller using my master thesis code.
 Save data to train SNN.
 - [x] Create a SNN for formation control and train and test accordingly.
-- [X] Create simulator using Gazebo, ROS2 and Turtlebot3 robotic models.
 - [X] Simulate both classical and SNN FC.
-Record and upload video to my YouTube and write a short report.
+Record video and write a short report.

 ## Summary